michaeltouati/ESVM/paper.md

 \end{equation}
 keeps being respected during the linear stage of the simulation.

-The user can check the provided academic case simulation results 1), 2) and 3) with @Decyk:1987 and the reference texbooks @LandauLifshitz:1981 and @GaleevSagdeev:1969, respectively.
-Only analytical estimates used to check the provided academic case simulation result 4) are detailed here.
-4) is initialized assuming two counter-propagating homogeneous Gaussian electron beams '$e,+$' and '$e,-$' of exactly opposite drift velocity $v_d$ with same standard velocity deviation $v_{T_e}$
+Since the methodology is very similar, only analytical estimates used to check the ESVM simulation results of the provided academic case 4) are detailed here.
+The user can check the provided academic case simulation results 1), 2) and 3) by directly comparing the ESVM simulation results with the analytical estimates provided in @Decyk:1987 and the reference texbooks @LandauLifshitz:1981 and @GaleevSagdeev:1969, respectively.
+4) is initialized assuming two counter-propagating homogeneous Gaussian electron beams '$e,+$' and '$e,-$' of exactly opposite drift velocity $\pm v_d$ with same standard velocity deviation $v_{T_e}$
 \begin{equation}
   \label{eq:EDF}
   f_e^{(0)} \displaystyle \left ( x,v_x,t\right ) = f_{e,+}^{(0)} \displaystyle \left (x,v_x,t \right ) + f_{e,-}^{(0)} \displaystyle \left (x,v_x,t \right )